ludico1959/compassolisa/README.md

 ### 5️⃣ Testing the application
 There are two options to test this API:

-#### 🎨 Swagger
+#### 🎨 SWAGGER UI
-The first one, using Swagger, is more user friendly.
-Just type the following route in your brownser:
+The first one, using Swagger UI, is more user friendly.
+To use it, just type the following route in the seach bar of your favorite brownser!

 ```
 http://localhost:3000/api/v1/api-docs/
 ```

-#### 📬 Postman
+#### 📬 POSTMAN
 The second one is using the Postman request collection from the repository to easily test the endpoints!
-The file name is **postman_collection.json** and to use it, just download the [Postman](https://www.postman.com/downloads/).
+The file name is **postman_collection.json** and to use it, just download the Postman [here](https://www.postman.com/downloads/).
-After downloading Postman, just follow the steps below to be able to test it!